Jho Low: Citizenship

 Low, born in Malaysia and granted Malaysian citizenship at birth, has reportedly possessed numerous passports obtained by economic citizenship.
 Low is presumed to have used these passports, from Caribbean and Mediterranean nations, to evade arrest.

 Malaysia does not recognize dual citizenship, and in June 2018, Malaysian immigration authorities revoked Low's Malaysian passport on the basis that having more than one passport is a criminal offence in Malaysia.

 In 2019, it was reported that Low had been granted a Cypriot passport years earlier, under a Cypriot citizenship investment scheme, "within two days after investing in some property" in Cyprus.
 At the time, Low had not yet been criminally charged for the 1MDB scandal, but was already under investigation.
 Low's Cypriot passport came to light after the Cyprus Papers revealed that the Cypriot government, under the presidency of Nicos Anastasiades, had granted citizenship to Cambodian elites, bringing scrutiny to the investment scheme.

 Personal life

-Low dated Elva Hsiao (left) from 2010 to 2012 and Victoria's Secret model Miranda Kerr (right) briefly in 2014.

-In early 2014, he had started a romantic relationship with Victoria's Secret model Miranda Kerr.
-In June 2017, Kerr surrendered $8 million in jewelry to the US government amid an inquiry into the scandal.
-The jewelry had been given to her by Low in 2014, with whom she was at the time in a romantic relationship.
-His associations included Paris Hilton, Leonardo DiCaprio, Kimora Lee Simmons, Jamie Foxx, Busta Rhymes, Kasseem Dean, Emily Ratajkowski and Alicia Keys.
+In early 2014, Low began a romantic relationship with Victoria's Secret model Miranda Kerr.
+In June 2017, amid an inquiry into the scandal, Kerr surrendered to the US government $8 million in jewellery that Low had given her during their relationship.
+His associations included Paris Hilton, Leonardo DiCaprio, Kimora Lee Simmons, Jamie Foxx, Busta Rhymes, Kasseem Dean, Emily Ratajkowski, Pras and Alicia Keys.